vsouza/awesome-ios/README.md

 * [ARKit-CoreLocation](https://github.com/ProjectDent/ARKit-CoreLocation) -Combines the high accuracy of AR with the scale of GPS data. :large_orange_diamond:
 * [Virtual Objects](https://github.com/ignacio-chiazzo/ARKit) - Placing Virtual Objects in Augmented Reality.
 * [ARVideoKit](https://github.com/AFathi/ARVideoKit) - Record and capture ARKit videos 📹, photos 🌄, Live Photos 🎇, and GIFs 🎆. :large_orange_diamond:
+* [ARKitEnvironmentMapper](https://github.com/svtek/ARKitEnvironmentMapper) - A library that allows you to generate and update environment maps in real-time using the camera feed and ARKit's tracking capabilities. :large_orange_diamond:

 ## Authentication
 * [Heimdallr.swift](https://github.com/trivago/Heimdallr.swift) - Easy to use OAuth 2 library for iOS, written in Swift. :large_orange_diamond: